HVAC Training Programs & Certification in Illinois (IL)

 HVAC Licensing and Certification in Illinois (IL)

-In addition to seeking out the proper training, aspiring HVAC mechanics, technicians, and installers in IL also must receive the proper credentialing before beginning work.
+In addition to seeking out the proper training, aspiring HVAC mechanics, technicians, and installers in IL must also receive the proper credentialing before beginning work.
 As previously mentioned, there is one mandatory national certification for all people who work with refrigerants: the EPA Section 608 certification.
-Training for this is typically provided in HVAC/R certificate and degree programs.
+Training for this is typically provided in HVAC-R certificate and degree programs.
 There are four kinds:

 • Type 1 (small appliance)